 Recipe Tips:

-• Add dry herbs at the beginning and fresh herbs toward the end.
+• If using dry herbs, add them at the beginning; add fesh herbs toward the end.

-Store leftovers in the fridge for 3-5 days if properly stored in an airtight container(s), or put in a freeze Ziploc and freeze for up to 3 months.
+Store leftovers in the fridge for 3-5 days if properly stored in an airtight container(s), or put in a freezer Ziploc and freeze for up to 3 months.

 Make it meatless.
-For a vegetarian version, skip the ground beef, and add a tablespoon of olive oil to the pan before adding the other ingredients.
-You can also make meatballs on the side if some people want the option to add meat.
+For a vegetarian version, skip the ground beef and add a tablespoon of olive oil to the pan before adding the other ingredients.
+Use vegetable broth instead of the water and bouillon.
+Another idea is to serve meatballs on the side to add as desired.

 Nutrition